Pizzana pizza West Hollywood now open with late-night slices in Los Angeles

 • price 2 of 4

-How do we love thee, Quarter Sheets?
-Let us count the ways: This Echo Park shop serving Detroit-style–leaning pizza offers square slices with pillowy, flawless-hydration dough that practically springs back after every bite.
-The ratio of toppings to dough is always spot on, and so are the flavors—they range from the classics and expecteds (pepperoni with red sauce, basil and cheese) to weekly specials that always have us checking for entirely new creations, and some of our favorites, which we greet like an old friend whenever it’s their turn in the rotation again.
-Chef Aaron Lindell’s wild creations include options like the pierogi-inspired Polish Yacht Club, which scatters potato, lemon cream, caramelized onion, green onions and bacon over the cheese-crusted dough.
-Not to be missed are desserts by Lindell’s partner, Hannah Ziskin, whose spectacular cakes, pies and cookies are worth ordering all on their own.
+Why we love it: How do we love thee, Quarter Sheets?
+Let us count the ways: This perpetually busy joint offers square slices with pillowy, flawless-hydration dough that practically springs back after every bite.
+The ratio of toppings to dough is typically spot on, and so are the flavors—they range from the classics and expecteds (pepperoni with red sauce, basil and cheese) to weekly specials that always have us checking for entirely new creations, including a New Jersey-style bar pie with a cracker-thin crust.
+Chef Aaron Lindell’s wild creations include options like the Polish Riviera, which scatters potato, mozzarella, pistachio, olives, cured lemon and pecorino over a cheese-crusted dough.
+Of course, not to be missed are desserts by Hannah Ziskin, whose spectacular cakes, cookies and silver coupes of housemade ice cream are worth ordering all on their own.
 The buzzy, always-packed spot now also takes reservations—so set an alarm and book ahead if you’re not willing to camp out and wait.

 • Italian